spiceai/docs/spiceaidocs/docs/components/secret-stores/index.md

 ## Load secrets from multiple secret stores

-Spice allows configuring multiple secret stores in the `secrets` section.
-The secret stores are loaded in the order they are defined in the configuration file.
+Spice supports configuring multiple secret stores which are loaded in the order they are defined in the `secrets` section of the `spicepod.yml` configuration file.
 If a secret is defined in multiple secret stores, the secret store defined last will take precedence.

 To load a secret from any of the configured secret stores in precedence order, use the `${secrets:<key_name>}` syntax.